jwr/ecDB/README.md

 ## Release Information

 This repo contains in development code for future releases.
-To download the latest stable release please visit the [download page](https://github.com/ElectricMan/ecDB/downloads).
+To download the latest release please download a zip-file of this repo [here](https://github.com/ElectricMan/ecDB/archive/master.zip).

 ## Changelog and New Features

-You can find a list of all changes for each release in the [wiki](https://github.com/ElectricMan/Test/wiki/Changelog).
+You can find a list of all changes in the [Github commits](https://github.com/ElectricMan/ecDB/commits/master).

 ## Documentation